elm-conf/2019.elm-conf.com/content/speak-at-elm-conf.md

 If we accept your proposal, we will:

 - Give you a ticket to elm-conf and [Strange Loop](https://thestrangeloop.com/)
-- Fly you to St. Louis (direct booking for speakers in the continental US, and a stipend for international travel)
+- Fly you to St. Louis
 - Book you a hotel room close to the venue for the duration of the conference
 - Work with you to make a great talk with optional practice sessions and feedback from prior years' speakers
 - Invite you to a dinner prior to the conference